lykkelig/Group6_Final_Project/README.md

 We will be using PostgreSQL

 #### Data Layout
 The database will contain lookup tables for categorical data.
 We will define foreign keys for those that we can use to join the lookup tables to the main dataset.
-The link below

 https://github.com/lykkelig/Group6_Final_Project/blob/MeLea_branch/Resources/HR_Attrition_DB.xlsx